 The documents and videos on this site give various ideas for ways to enhance accessibility at conferences.
 No single person or artifact can offer definitive advice; each one is, to misquote philosopher Thomas Nagel, a “view from somewhere.”
 We encourage you to shop around, pick up ideas as you like, and hopefully try something new.

-Thanks to Franny Howes, Andrew Lucchesi, Wendy Olson, and Allison Hitt for their detailed Accessibility Guide for the 2017 CCCC in Portland, Oregon.
-This guide can be downloaded in PDF, Word, or Google Doc format from the CCCC convention site in the section marked “Related Information.”
+Thanks to A. Abby Knoblauch and Muffy Walter for their detailed Accessibility Guide for the 2018 CCCC in Kansas City, MO.
+This guide can be downloaded in PDF, Word, or Google Doc format from the CCCC hospitality site.

 We would love to add your ideas and resources to this site, including any suggestions you have about facilitating your own and others’ access–in all kinds of ways.
 We also want to hear from you regarding how you have made use of this site.
 Please feel free to comment.